Liverpool shooting: Murder arrest over Olivia Pratt-Korbel's death

 She has now been released from hospital.

-Nee was shot in the upper body and taken to hospital in a black Audi.
+Nee, from Dovecot, was shot in the upper body and taken to hospital in a black Audi by a third man.

+Once his treatment is completed, Nee will be recalled to prison for allegedly breaching the terms of his licence conditions.

+The convicted drug dealer was jailed for three years and nine months in 2018 for burglary.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk